 Examples of programmes we have run in the past include; the John Muir Award, Cookery Sessions, Girls Football Tournament, Poetry Competitions, Bouldering Competitions and so much more.

-Since its conception, the Mike Carden Health and Wellbeing Grant (so named in memory of our founder) has awarded over £100,000 to member schools who have applied for grants towards initiatives that support the mental, physical and emotional wellbeing of pupils.
+Since its conception, the Mike Carden Health and Wellbeing Grant (named in memory of our founder) has awarded over £100,000 to member schools who have applied for grants towards initiatives that support the mental, physical and emotional wellbeing of pupils.

 We have awarded grants for football kits, school water bottles, sensory rooms and outdoor learning spaces.